 Current law (Labor Code section 210) sets out a penalty for failure to pay wages to employees (including timely payment of wages during employment, timely payment of wages upon termination of employment, and equal pay).
-That penalty currently can be recovered by an employee in an administrative process via Labor Code section 98 (sometimes called the a "Berman hearing") or via the Labor

-Commissioner pursuant to a citation.
+That penalty currently can be recovered by an employee in an administrative process via Labor Code section 98 (sometimes called the a "Berman hearing") or via the Labor Commissioner pursuant to a citation.
 Under current law, employees can also seek these penalties under PAGA (the "Private Attorneys General Act").

 This new bill would allow employees to recover the statutory penalties for failure to pay wages in Labor Code section 210 via a civil action.
 Employees would thus be able to directly sue employers (including - potentially - in a class action) to recover these penalties.
+The bill also states its provisions are severable.

-Status: Pending in the Senate Labor Committee.
+Status: Passed the Senate Labor Committee; pending in the Senate Judiciary Committee.